Bagh-e-Bahar

-Set in the historic context of the Red Fort complex, Bagh-e-Bahar contributed significantly to the Biennale’s vision of fostering cultural dialogue and showcasing India’s unparalleled landscape traditions.
+Set against the historic backdrop of the Red Fort complex, Bagh-e-Bahar invited visitors to reflect on gardens as universes—sites of artistic inspiration, ecological wisdom, and spiritual practice.
+Through its curatorial approach and experiential design, the exhibition contributed meaningfully to the Biennale’s vision of cultural dialogue and India’s landscape heritage.

 Subscribe to our NewSLETTER